The Challenge

 Design Revisions

-I removed the duplicate quote section at the bottom of the page, as well as the "get a quote" botton on the top right.
+I removed the duplicate quote section at the bottom of the page, as well as the "get a quote" button on the top right.
 Reducing redundancy and increasing clarity of navigation (which was an initial a user goal).
 I also changed the copy, improved spacing, and changed the container to be the entire width of the website.

 Insurance is a complicated product, but that doesn't mean the buying experience has to be.
 Through highlighting navigability and price transparency, the user can use less effort to achieve their task.
 The result was a simple, beautiful, and approachable e-commerce solution for the business.